Publish date:

 Unexpected Behavior:

-Sometimes Salesforce may exhibit unexpected behavior, including system errors or inconsistent data.
+Sometimes, Salesforce may exhibit unexpected behavior, including system errors or inconsistent data.
 These can stem from configuration mistakes, workflow issues, or compatibility problems with third-party apps.

 Guidelines for Self-Checking and Validation: